FirePlank/Drone-violators/README.md

 - `/api/drone`: Fetches the violators informations from external APIs.

 ## Limitations
-The persistent storage for the violator information does not work on the hosted version of the website most of the time.
-This is because the website is hosted on Vercel, which does not offer persistent storage.
-In this case, a file was used for storage instead of a database in order to save time and to keep the hosting costs free.
-Ideally, a database should be used for persistent storage in a production environment.
+The app may not be updated with the latest violator information if the website has not been visited in awhile.
+This is because the website is hosted for free and does not have server tasks running every other second to update the violators manually without visitors.
+In a production environment, server tasks can be used to keep the information up to date.